-Choose an Activity button appropriate for the patient's needs.
+Choose an Activity Button appropriate for the patient's needs.
 The selection can be changed by the patient at any time, if set and activated by a clinician.

-NOTE: One, two, or three Activity Buttons may be available, as directed by a physician.
-For more information, see "Prescription Settings" on page 50.
+One, two, or three Activity Buttons may be available, as directed by a physician.
+For more information, see "PRESCRIPTION SETTINGS" on page 43.

-- 1 Ensure that the ventilator is powered on. - Ensure a pressure source (the compressor, an oxygen cylinder, or an oxygen wall source) is connected to the ventilator and turned on. - Press and hold an Activity button until you hear a tone that indicates it is active.
-The touch screen will display the Home screen and the ventilator will begin delivering therapy.
+- 1. Ensure that the ventilator is powered on. - 2.
+Ensure a pressure source (the compressor, an oxygen cylinder, or an oxygen wall source) is connected to the ventilator and turned on. - Press and hold an Activity Button until you hear a tone that indicates it is active.
+The touch screen will display the Home Screen and the ventilator will begin delivering therapy. - Confirm the selected Activity Icon is displayed at the bottom of the touch creen and the icon and volume are displayed at the top of the screen.
+(The High Activity Icon is shown for illustrative purposes here.)
+The ventilator will begin ventilating using the chosen prescription parameters for the next breath.